 If a debtor has become delinquent on their debt payments for long enough, creditors will eventually file a lawsuit against them and may win a judgment.
 With a judgment in place the creditor can garnish wages and get the right to use non wage garnishments which typically means they will seize bank accounts.
 If a creditor serves the debtor’s bank a non-wage garnishment affidavit, the bank is required by law to hand over the debtor’s money on deposit up to the amount owed to the creditor, even if that puts the debtor’s bank account at a zero balance.
 For example if a debtor owed $3,000 and had $1,500 in their bank account, the non-wage garnishment could wipe out the account handing over the $1500 to creditors.

-But there are things a debtor can do to protect their bank accounts from non-wage garnishments:
+Things a debtor can do to protect their bank accounts:

 - Be aware of any lawsuits filed against you by creditors.
 If you are significantly delinquent on any debt payments, there will be a lawsuit, it is just a matter of time.
 If you are facing a lawsuit, don’t ignore it.
 Show up to court and consider filing bankruptcy to stop the lawsuit.
 Bankruptcy will stop the lawsuit and prevent a non-wage garnishment before it happens.